 “Central Hudson is proud to help our customers conserve natural resources and protect the environment through our full suite of energy efficiency programs,” said Charles A. Freni, President and CEO of Central Hudson.
 “Thousands of customers have already seen how these programs can pay for themselves while helping New York State achieve its nation-leading clean energy goals.”

-In 2020, energy efficiency measures taken by Central Hudson’s customers saved an annualized 81.7 million kilowatt-hours of electricity and more than 91,000 dekatherms of natural gas, equating to nearly $12 million in energy costs.
-Since 2009, customers enrolled in Central Hudson’s energy efficiency programs cumulatively save nearly $76 million annually, reducing energy demands by enough to power more than 45,000 homes and avoiding more than 946 million pounds of greenhouse gas emissions each year, or the equivalent of removing 91,000 cars from the road or planting nearly 446,000 acres of forest.
+In 2021, energy efficiency measures taken by Central Hudson’s customers saved an annualized 74 million kilowatt-hours of electricity and nearly 65,500 dekatherms of natural gas, equating to nearly $10.8 million in energy costs.
+Since 2009, customers enrolled in Central Hudson’s energy efficiency programs cumulatively save nearly $86 million annually, reducing energy demands by enough to power 52,250 homes and avoiding nearly 1.1 billion pounds of greenhouse gas emissions each year, or the equivalent of removing 102,880 cars from the road or planting nearly 512,600 acres of forest.

 Central Hudson was recently named an ENERGY STAR® Partner of the Year for exceptional efforts in promoting and educating its customers on ENERGY STAR® certified products.
-It is the second consecutive year Central Hudson has been awarded the EPA’s highest honor.
-EPA recognized Central Hudson for substantially increasing customers’ energy-saving impact by nearly doubling measures to promote ENERGY STAR certified LED lightbulbs, which lead to the purchase and distribution of more than 2.8 million bulbs by and to customers since 2016 and for promoting Heat Pump Water Heaters.
+It is the EPA’s highest honor, which recognized Central Hudson for substantially increasing customers’ energy-saving impact.
+Central Hudson has helped facilitate the purchase of more than 800,000 LED lightbulbs, 1, 600 smart thermostats and approximately 600 electric heat pump water heaters in the last year.

 “As the technologies and resources that power our service area continue to develop, we continue invest in our local energy grid so that we can best deliver these critical services to our customers safely, reliably and efficiently,” Freni said.